Attic Mold Inspections & Mold Remediation in Northgate

 - Annual Rainfall: 37–39 inches

-- Northgate experiences mild, wet winters and comfortable, relatively dry summers, typical of the Seattle area.
-Extended periods of overcast weather are common, particularly from late fall through early spring.
+- As is typical of Seattle, Northgate has mild, wet winters and relatively dry summers.
+Extended periods of overcast weather bring low light and persistent dampness, particularly from late fall through early spring.

 Local Housing Profile